The-New-Maps-Project/NMP-Algorithm/README.md

 1. Version of the Algorithm
 2. Calculated total population
-3. Population threshold (total population / districts * threshold %)
+3. Population threshold (total population / districts * threshold %).
+Input "0" to use the point-based redistricting model
 4. "Starting Algorithm"
 5. Results (will print line count if over 100 lines)
 6. "Successfully Written", with file name in the "results" folder for output, OR "Error".